 Why it matters

 Under US GAAP, a company with mostly operating leases reports a single flat lease expense line — straightforward, non-volatile.
-Under IFRS 16, that same company reports depreciation + interest — EBITDA goes up (lease expense moves below EBITDA), but profit is front-loaded in early lease years.
+Under IFRS 16, that same company reports depreciation + interest — EBITDA goes up, but profit is front-loaded in early lease years.

 Difference 2: Discount Rate